 We all know that a bug out bag (BOB) is your lifeline in case of an emergency situation or crisis.
 Everything you need to survive for at least 72 hours (shelter, clothing, food, and water) should be inside your BOB.
 In a previous article, we’ve talked about the critical items that should be in your bug out bag.
 We also rounded up some expert advice from preppers on how to pack the ultimate BOB.

-Which now begs the question: what should you look for in a quality bug out bag?
+Which now begs the questions: How do you pick the best bug out bag for your needs?
 What things should you consider?
 Does brand matter?
-How big should the bug out bag be?
+How big should the bag be?

 Your physical capability

-Since you’re going to carry it around, you’d want your bag to fit your frame comfortably.
-There are a lot of bug out bags available in the market meant for people of all sizes and shapes.
-There are bags specially designed for women, children or people who are taller than average.
+Since you’re going to carry it around, you want your bag to fit your frame comfortably.
+There are a lot of bug out bags in the market for people of all sizes and shapes.
+You can find bags specially designed for women, children, or people who are taller than average.

-Your BOB should depend on your physique, particularly the size of your torso.
+The BOB you get will depend on your physique, particularly the size of your torso.
 Measure the length between your torso and hipbone and use this reference to check your bag size.
-This way you can make sure that it’s a perfect fit— the shoulder straps not being too long or short and the hip straps properly secured around your hips rather than the stomach.
+This way, you can make sure that it’s a perfect fit—the shoulder straps not being too long or short and the hip straps properly secured around your hips rather than the stomach.

 How many you’re preparing for

 Are you living by yourself?
-If so, you can do with a smaller sized BOB that can comfortably fit at least 2 people’s worth of supplies.
-This is in case you meet someone you know on the road, or stay out longer than intended.
+If so, a smaller-sized BOB that can comfortably fit at least 2 people’s worth of supplies will do.
+This is in case you meet someone you know on the road or stay out longer than intended.

-In contrast, if you have a family with small children who can’t carry their own bug out bag yet, you might want to consider a bigger bug out bag with more compartments and modular features.
+In contrast, if you have a family with small children who can’t carry their own bug out bags yet, the best bug out bag for you will look a lot bigger, with more compartments and modular features.

 Your environment or climate

 Choose a pack suitable for your weather or climate.
-Consider not only where you currently are, but also where you’re headed to.
-People from really cold climates may opt for a bug out bag that has enough space for supplies to keep them warm while people from arid environments may want to invest in a bag that has a great hydration bladder.
+Consider not only where you currently are but also where you’re headed.
+People from really cold climates may opt for a bug out bag that has enough space for supplies to keep them warm, while the best bug out bag for people from arid environments is one with a great hydration bladder.

 Those three personal factors should probably give you an idea of what your bug out should be.
-Now that we got those out of the way, here are the technical qualities of a great bug out bag:
+Now that we’ve got those out of the way, here are the must-have qualities of the best bug out bag for your needs:

 It Should Be Made With Intelligent Design and Features

-Technically you can use any bag as a BOB.
-You can use a duffel, messenger or hiking pack, but the backpack is arguably the most popular BOB style.
+Technically, you can use any bag as a BOB.
+You can use a duffel, messenger, or hiking pack, but the backpack is arguably the best bug out bag style.
 This is because the backpack’s straps distribute the weight evenly between both shoulders, unlike a duffel or messenger bag.
 That way, they won’t give your back too much trouble.

-Your BOB should also have ergonomically designed features that are geared towards safety and accessibility.
-Look for water-resistant bags or bags with a top lid or rain hood that can protect it from moisture.
+Your BOB should have ergonomically designed features that are geared towards safety and accessibility, too.
+Look for a water-resistant bag or a bag with a top lid or rain hood that can protect it from moisture.
 Bags that can accommodate hydration packs are also ideal.
 This means easy access to water even when you’re on the move.

 A bag with a MOLLE (Modular Lightweight Load-carrying Equipment) system allows multiple items like tool sheaths and medkits to be attached to the bag, which is great for ease of access.

-Your bag should be able to withstand a lot of use and abuse, so it has to be durable.
+The best bug out bag should withstand a lot of use and abuse, so it has to be durable.
 Consider the make and material of the bag.
-Since moisture is your bag’s worst enemy, make sure that it is resistant to water.
+Since moisture is your bag’s worst enemy, make sure it’s resistant to water.

-Pay attention to the details of the bag, like the width of the straps and the quality of the zippers.
-These are vulnerable areas of your bag and are therefore more prone to damage.
-A busted strap or zipper would be a huge inconvenience in an emergency situation.
+Pay attention to the bag’s details, like the width of the straps and the quality of the zippers.
+These are vulnerable areas, meaning they’re more prone to damage.
+A busted strap or zipper will be a huge inconvenience in an emergency.

 BOBs Should Have Enough Space